 Additionally, Lodi is the leading wine region when it comes to sustainable viticulture.
 The Lodi Winegrape Commission created Lodi Rules™, California’s first third-party-certified sustainable winegrowing program.
 Lodi Rules™ takes a comprehensive approach to farming that goes beyond just pest management to promote practices that enhance biodiversity, water and air quality, soil health, and employee and community well-being.
 For a wine to bear the Lodi Rules™ seal of approval, its composition must be made up of at least 85% of fruit which has been sourced from a vineyard certified under the Lodi Rules™ program, meaning that the vineyard has passed an independent, peer reviewed audit of 101 farming practice standards which have been accredited by Protected Harvest, a non-profit organization of scientists, academics and environmentalists.
 Over twenty wineries now produce wines that bare the Lodi Rules™ seal on the label.

 While it’s true that wine reigns in Lodi, it’s not all that the region has to offer.
 In fact, Lodi is a place where both wine aficionados and those simply seeking a different kind of escape are equally comfortable.
 For visitors of all ages, there are museums and galleries to explore, local wildlife to admire at Lodi Lake and the Cosumnes River Preserve, and the Mokelumne River to idly paddle down.
 You can also casually stroll through our charming historic shopping district, making stops at antique stores, designer clothing and jewelry boutiques, or artisan shops specializing in local olive oils and cheeses from around the world.

-For more information visit www.lodiwine.com
+For more information about the Lodi wine region, visit www.lodiwine.com